Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Methodology

-In this subsection, we first introduce the definition and representation of the evolving graph $G$, and then present our stepwise graph update mechanism.
+In this subsection, we first introduce the definition and representation of the in-context index $I$ (Sec.~\ref{section:preliminary}), and then present our stepwise index update mechanism.

-\textbf{Graph Representation.} During graph construction, the LLM is tasked with extracting entities and the relations among them.
-Accordingly, the graph is defined as $G = (\mathcal{V}, \mathcal{E})$, where $\mathcal{V} = \{v_1, \dots, v_n\}$ denotes the set of entities, and $\mathcal{E} = \{t_1, \dots, t_m\}$ denotes the set of relations extracted from documents, represented as RDF triples~\cite{klyne2004resource}.
+\textbf{Index Representation.} During index generation, the LLM is tasked with extracting keywords and relations among them.
+Specifically, the index is defined as $I = (\mathcal{K}, \mathcal{R})$, where $\mathcal{K} = \{k_1, \dots, k_n\}$ denotes the set of keywords, and $\mathcal{R} = \{r_1, \dots, r_m\}$ denotes the set of relations extracted from documents, represented as RDF triples~\cite{klyne2004resource}.

-Following prior work~\cite{li2023sequence, jain2024structsum}, we linearize the graph $G$ by verbalizing both its entities and triples:
+Following prior work~\cite{li2023sequence, jain2024structsum}, we linearize the index $I$ by verbalizing both its keywords and triples:

-where $X(v_i)$ denotes an entity verbalization function that encodes the entity name together with its associated attributes, and $X(t_j)$ denotes the verbalized RDF triple $t_j$, consisting of a head entity, a relation, and a tail entity.
-The resulting linearized graph representation is wrapped with the special tokens \texttt{<graph>} and \texttt{</graph>}.
+where $X(k_i)$ denotes a keyword verbalization function that encodes the keyword name, and $X(r_j)$ denotes the verbalized RDF triple $r_j$, consisting of a head keyword, a relation, and a tail keyword.

-\textbf{Stepwise Graph Evolution.} During iterative retrieval, \method{} adopts a stepwise graph evolution mechanism to maintain the graph $G$, which functions as a dynamic knowledge index for both model reasoning and subsequent query generation.
+\paragraph{Stepwise Index Evolution.} During iterative retrieval, \method{} adopts a stepwise index evolution mechanism to maintain the index $I$, which functions as a dynamic knowledge index for both model reasoning and subsequent query generation.

-As formalized in Eq.~\ref{eq:graph_update}, the graph at step $t$ is updated based on the previous graph $G_{t-1}$, the reasoning trace $R_{t-1}$, and the generated query $q_{t-1}$:
+As formalized in Eq.~\ref{eq:index_update}, the index at step $t$ is updated based on the previous index $I_{t-1}$, the reasoning trace $R_{t-1}$, and the generated query $q_{t-1}$:

-Specifically, when transitioning from $G_{t-1}$ to $G_t$, the graph is incrementally updated by incorporating the retrieved documents $D_t$ at step $t$, resulting in a stepwise evolutionary process:
+Specifically, when transitioning from $I_{t-1}$ to $I_t$, the index is incrementally updated by incorporating the retrieved documents $D_t$ at step $t$, resulting in a stepwise evolutionary process:

-where $\text{Index}(\cdot)$ denotes a document indexing operation conditioned on the prior reasoning trace $R_{t-1}$ and the previously issued query $q_{t-1}$.
-These two signals jointly guide the extraction of salient, query-relevant information from $D_t$ for graph updating.
-As a result, the graph progressively integrates query-aware evidence across retrieval steps, allowing key entities and relations to be incrementally identified, highlighted, and anchored within the evolving graph structure.
+where $\text{Index}(\cdot)$ denotes key information indexing operation conditioned on the prior reasoning trace $R_{t-1}$ and the previously issued query $q_{t-1}$.
+These two signals jointly guide the extraction of salient, query-relevant information from $D_t$ for index updating.
+As a result, the index progressively integrates query-aware evidence across retrieval steps, allowing key information to be incrementally identified, highlighted, and anchored within the evolving index structure.